 You can test your configuration by sending a test message from the Test SMTP Server Settings area at the bottom of the page.

 To control the timing of daily digest emails (sent to all users who have selected that option in their profile settings), adjust the setting under Notification Settings.

-This page specifies how to connect to the Concerto or Development Testing Platform server where your users and groups are configured.
+This page specifies how to connect to Parasoft DTP server where your users and groups are configured.
 Seefor details.

 This page lists all the user accounts configured for this CTP installation.
 For details on how to configure these accounts, see.

 This page also lets you deactivate active user accounts as needed (e.g., so that old accounts do not count against your available licensed users).
 An account is considered "active" (and counted towards to the licensed user limit) if that user has logged into this CTP installation.